 Allows the app to read data in your organization’s directory, such as users, groups, and apps, without a signed-in user.

-Interfacing with the “Office 365 Cloud” License Manager #
+Monitoring the “Office 365 Cloud” License Manager #

-For interfacing with the “Office 365 Cloud” license manager, there are several components that need to be implemented.
+For monitoring the “Office 365 Cloud” license manager, there are several components that need to be implemented.
 In order to get license allocation information, the OpenLM Server needs to be connected to the “Office 365 Cloud” admin portal.
 The license usage itself is gathered by the OpenLM Agent, which communicates with the OpenLM Applications Manager.

 One key difference is the fact that in order to monitor the “Office 365 Cloud” License Manager, direct communication between the “Office 365 Cloud” license manager and the OpenLM Server also has to be established.